swacksoc/discord-bots-session/README.md

     return
 ```

-Or, to stop execution if the message came from another bot:
+Or, to stop execution if the message came from a bot (including itself):
 ```Python
 if message.author.bot:
     return